 By Carla D. Bass, Colonel, USAF (Ret)

-Last month, I promised some tips on how to make each word count and every second of the reader’s time play to your advantage.
+In my previous article, I promised some tips on how to make each word count and every second of the reader’s time play to your advantage.

 I teach my students (professionals already in the workforce) that powerful writing is based on five foundational principles: